-This scenario demonstrates how one year of critical water inflows in 2022 may impact Tacoma Power financially.
-Illustrated in the Debt Service Coverage Ratio chart on the bottom right, the ratio falls well below the target in the critical water year, 2022.
+This scenario demonstrates how two years of critical water inflows in 2023 and 2024 may impact Tacoma Power financially.
+Illustrated in the Debt Service Coverage Ratio chart on the bottom right, the ratio falls well below the target in both critical water years: 2023 & 2024.
 We would likely use the Rate Stabilization Fund in such an event to increase our Debt Service Coverage Ratio (shown as the green line in the chart to the right).
-The Rate Stabilization Fund may be replenished over the next few biennia.
+The Rate Stabilization Fund may be replenished over the next several biennia.